 This is part of a series of guides in which we examine areas of Guernsey law that frequently arise in practice.
-Further guides will be released weekly; click here to subscribe to receive these by email.
+To view other guides in the series, click here.

 Just like a person, a company can change its nationality.

 In Guernsey, the process by which a company changes its nationality or place of incorporation is called a migration.
 It is also commonly referred to as a continuation or redomiciliation.

 This guide looks at the key things you need to know about the process for a foreign company to continue its existence as a Guernsey company.
 This guide assumes that the foreign company is an unregulated, non-cellular company limited by shares.

 Words in bold text are defined at the end of this guide.

 The Law allows a foreign company to continue as a Guernsey company if: